Navjot Singh Sidhu quits as Punjab Congress chief

 Punjab Congress chief Navjot Singh Sidhu on Wednesday resigned from his post.

 This came a day after Congress president Sonia Gandhi asked the party chiefs of all five states that recently went to polls to resign.
-The Congress was defeated in all the states of Punjab, Goa, Uttarakhand, Manipur and Uttar Pradesh.
+The Congress was defeated in the states of Punjab, Goa, Uttarakhand, Manipur and Uttar Pradesh.

 “As desired by the Congress President I have sent my resignation,” Sidhu said in tweet along with a photo of his letter addressed to Sonia Gandhi.